dschuurman/pi-home/README.md

 For example, a bulb could be named "bulb1" or "porch light".
 This allows devices to be controlled and referenced using a *name* rather than relying on a cumbersome IEEE address.
-Keep a list of the "friendly names" since these will later need to be included in the home-sense configuration file.
+Keep a list of the "friendly names" since these will later need to be included in the pi-home configuration file.

 ### Binding Zigbee Devices
 One helpful feature of Zigbee networks is the ability to *bind* devices.
 This feature allows